Wiechciu/csv-to-gettext-converter/README.md

 ### 📦 Installation

+1. Either:
+   1. Install this repository as submodule into your git project with command `git submodule add https://github.com/Wiechciu/csv-to-gettext-converter.git addons/csv_to_gettext_converter`
-1. Copy the the contents of this repository folder into your Godot project’s `addons/csv_to_gettext_converter` directory
+   2. Or copy the contents of this repository folder into your Godot project’s `addons/csv_to_gettext_converter` directory
 2. In Godot, go to **Project > Project Settings > Plugins**
 3. Enable **CSV to gettext converter**